Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-benefits-of-going-digital.md

 #### Better Resident Experience

-> Third, pet management software can provide a better resident experience - by offering easy-to-access [online resources for better pet ownership](https://landlordtech.com/resources/new-pet-training-tool-feature-added-to-pet-management-platform-ourpetpolicy).

 This includes educational materials on pet care, information about local dog parks and pet services, and guidelines for responsible pet behavior in common areas.
 Overall, this can help foster a more positive living experience for everyone.

+> Pet management software can provide a better resident experience - by offering easy-to-access [online resources for better pet ownership](https://landlordtech.com/resources/new-pet-training-tool-feature-added-to-pet-management-platform-ourpetpolicy).

 #### Increased Data Accuracy